BasicWolf/archived-kaylee/doc/demo.rst

   127.0.0.1 - "POST /kaylee/actions/500315e30000f528764d HTTP/1.1" 200 -
   The cracked hash key is: kl
   127.0.0.1 - "POST /kaylee/actions/500315e30000f528764d HTTP/1.1" 200 -

-It is time to find out, how the heck does Kaylee work.